shahzad-dev/react-graphql-relay-playground/README.md

-# React, GraphQL & Relay Playground
+# React, GraphQL & Relay Test Project

-This project includes an app server, a GraphQL server, relay and a transpiler that you can use to test Graphql, Relay and React components.
+This project includes GraphQL server, relay and a transpiler that you can use to test Graphql, Relay and React components.

 ## Installation